AndrewJBateman/angular-material-portfolio/README.md

 }
 ```

-* `post.service.ts` class to get Posts collection Observable if it does not already exist using the [rxjs share method](https://rxjs.dev/api/operators/share) so the same Observable is shared the next time to avoid unnecessary http requests
+* `post.service.ts` class to get Posts collection Observable if it does not already exist using the [rxjs share method](https://rxjs.dev/api/operators/share) so the same Observable is shared the next time to avoid unnecessary HTTP requests

 ```typescript
 export class PostService {